pudly/schmopera-hugo/content/articles/fgo-don-giovanni.md

 <figcaption>Florida Grand Opera's production of Don Giovanni, 2019.
 Photo: Daniel Azoulay.</figcaption>
 </figure>

 Zhou's production successfully shone a spotlight on the inner lives of the women whose lives are uprooted by Giovanni's violence, greed, and rage.
 Donna Elvira, sung by soprano [Elizabeth Caballero](/scene/people/elizabeth-caballero/) with a sparkling tone and richly emotive range of color, was played as a resolute decrier of injustice rather than a jealous and vengeful ex.
-Her change of heart toward the Don (or, toward Leporello in disguise) no longer felt like yet another helpless woman falling for Giovanni’s old tricks.
+Her change of heart toward the Don (or, toward Leporello in disguise) no longer felt like yet another helpless woman falling for Giovanni's old tricks.
 Instead, Caballero sang an Elvira who, even through the most traumatic of circumstances, believed that anyone, even Don Giovanni, could change for the better: "He betrayed and abandoned me, but I would still forgive him."

 Soprano Aslief Willmer's Zerlina was sarcastic and coy, sung with glowing color and exceptional artistry.
 This Zerlina was, in a way, Don Giovanni's mirror, lying to Masetto – a solid performance from baritone Michael Miller – manipulating him to keep their relationship intact.
 Yet, while Giovanni exerted his power free from punishment (leaving his disguised sidekick to catch the community's flak in his place), Zerlina was criticized, stalked, and assaulted.
 In the end, it was Zerlina who hastened Don Giovanni's demise, her cry for help summoning a coalition of survivors and allies demanding justice.